d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 as our models become more complex.

-Fortunately all modern deep learning frameworks take this work off of our plates by offering *automatic differentiation*
+Fortunately all modern deep learning frameworks take this work off our plates by offering *automatic differentiation*
 (often shortened to *autograd*).
 As we pass data through each successive function,